Airplane Carrying 10 People Mysteriously Disappears

 Weather conditions severely impacted search operations, reducing visibility to less than half a mile.
 Rescue crews battled conditions, including light snow, freezing drizzle, wind gusts up to 35 mph, and temperatures around 17 degrees Fahrenheit.

-The extensive search operation involves coordinated efforts from multiple agencies.
-The U.S. Coast Guard has deployed specialized search aircraft conducting grid pattern searches over water and shoreline areas.
-A National Guard C-130 and an Air Force C-130 were deployed but reported finding nothing despite repeated sweeps of the region.
+The extensive search operation involved coordinated efforts from multiple agencies.
+The U.S. Coast Guard deployed specialized search aircraft to conduct grid pattern searches over water and shoreline areas.
+A National Guard C-130 and an Air Force C-130 were deployed but initially reported finding nothing despite repeated sweeps of the region.
 The FBI provided technical assistance by attempting to geolocate passengers’ cell phones while analyzing radar data from the plane’s last known position.

-Nome and White Mountain crews systematically search coastal areas between Nome and Topkok.
-The Norton Sound Health Corporation has positioned medical teams strategically along the coast, maintaining readiness for emergency response.
-The Nome Airport runway remains open, and maintenance crews are conducting regular de-icing operations throughout the search effort.
+Nome and White Mountain crews systematically searched coastal areas between Nome and Topkok.
+The Norton Sound Health Corporation positioned medical teams strategically along the coast, maintaining readiness for emergency response.
+The Nome Airport runway remained open, and maintenance crews conducted regular de-icing operations throughout the search effort.

 The disappearance follows two recent deadly crashes: a mid-air collision involving two small aircraft near Washington, D.C., and a medical transport plane crash in Philadelphia that resulted in multiple casualties.
 Alaska’s U.S. senators and congressmen have pledged federal resources to support the ongoing search and rescue operations.